shalu-sihag/shalu-sihag/README.md

 🎓 I'm a B.Tech CSE student passionate about Python, SQL, and backend development.
 🛠 Currently learning MySQL, Flask, and working on small real-life projects.
-🚀 Goal: Apply for GSoC 2025 and contribute to open source.
+🚀 Goal:To contribute to open source.

 💡 Tech Stack:
 - 💻 Python